Blind signature: Blind RSA signatures

 hence s is indeed the signature of m.

-In practice, the property that signing one blinded message produces at most one valid signed messages is usually desired.
+In practice, the property that signing one blinded message produces at most one valid signed message is usually desired.
 This means one vote per signed ballot in elections, for example.
 This property does not hold for the simple scheme described above: the original message and the unblinded signature is valid, but so is the blinded message and the blind signature, and possibly other combinations given a clever attacker.
 A solution to this is to blind sign a cryptographic hash of the message, not the message itself.

 Dangers of RSA blind signing

 RSA is subject to the RSA blinding attack through which it is possible to be tricked into decrypting a message by blind signing another message.
 Since the signing process is equivalent to decrypting with the signer's secret key, an attacker can provide a blinded version of a message $m$ encrypted with the signer's public key, $m'$ for them to sign.
 The encrypted message would usually be some secret information which the attacker observed being sent encrypted under the signer's public key which the attacker wants to learn more about.
-When the attacker removes the blindness the signed version they will have the clear text:
+When the attacker removes the blindness the signed version will have the clear text:

 where $m'$ is the encrypted version of the message.
 When the message is signed, the cleartext $m$ is easily extracted:

 Note that $\phi(n)$ refers to Euler's totient function.
 The message is now easily obtained.

 This attack works because in this blind signature scheme the signer signs the message directly.
 By contrast, in an unblinded signature scheme the signer would typically use a padding scheme (e.g. by instead signing the result of a cryptographic hash function applied to the message, instead of signing the message itself), however since the signer does not know the actual message, any padding scheme would produce an incorrect value when unblinded.
 Due to this multiplicative property of RSA, the same key should never be used for both encryption and signing purposes.